Lạc Việt: History

-According to legend, the Lạc Việt founded a state called Văn Lang in 2879 BC.
+According to a legend recorded in the Lĩnh Nam chích quái, the Lạc Việt founded a state called Văn Lang in 2879 BC.
 They formed a loose circle of power led by Lac lords and princes, the territory is subdivided into fiefs governed by hereditary chiefs.
 Their leaders were called Lạc kings (Hùng kings) who were served by Lạc marquises and Lạc generals.
 According to the Records of the Grand Historian by Sima Qian, Âu Lạc was referred as the "Western Ou" (v.
 Tây Âu) and "Luo" (v.
-Lạc) and they were lumped into the category of Baiyue by the Sinitic peoples to the north.
+Lạc) and they were lumped into the category of Baiyue by the Sinitic Han Chinese peoples to the north of them.

-The Warring States period's encyclopedia Lüshi Chunqiu mentioned the name Yueluo 越駱 (SV: Việt Lạc), which Han period's scholar Gao You asserted to be a country's name (國名).Lüshi Chunqiu, commentated by Gao You.
-Sibu Congkan version. original text: "越駱國名" page 14 However, neither Lüshi Chunqiu nor Gao You indicated where Yueluo was located.
+The Warring States period's encyclopedia Lüshi Chunqiu mentioned the name Yueluo 越駱 (SV: Việt Lạc), which the Han historian and philosopher Gao You asserted to be a country's name (國名).
+However, neither Lüshi Chunqiu nor Gao You indicated where Yueluo was located.
 Sinologists Knoblock and Riegel propose that Yueluo 越駱 was probably a mistake for Luoyue 駱越.

-According to a fourth century chronicle, Thục Phán (King An Dương) led the Hsi Ou tribe or the Âu Việt subdued the Lac and formed the kingdom of Âu Lạc in around 257 BC.
-The new Âu overlords established their headquarters in Tây Vu, where they built a large citadel, known to history as Cổ Loa or Cổ Loa Thành, "Ancient Conch Citadel."
-When Zhao Tuo, founder of Nanyue, conquered Âu Lạc and established Chinese rule over the delta in 180 BC, these Lac princes became his vassals.
-In 111 BC, the Western Han dynasty conquered Nanyue and incorporated the Lac Viet land into their empire, established the Jiaozhi, Jiuzhen and later Rinan commanderies in modern-day Vietnam.
+According to a fourth century chronicle, Thục Phán (King An Dương) led the Western Ou (Âu) tribe or the Âu Việt subdued the Luo tribes and formed the kingdom of Âu Lạc in around 257 BC.
+The new Âu overlords established their headquarters in Xiwu (Tây Vu), where they built a large citadel, known to history as Cổ Loa or Cổ Loa Thành, "Ancient Conch Citadel."
+When Zhao Tuo, founder of Nanyue, conquered Âu Lạc and established his rule over the region in 179 BC, these Lac princes became his vassals.
+In 111 BC, a militarily powerful Western Han dynasty conquered Nanyue and annexed the lands of the Lac Viet into the Han empire, and established the Jiaozhi, Jiuzhen and Rinan commanderies.

-Reacting against a Chinese attempt to colonialize and civilize, the Lac led by two women-the Trung sisters revolted against the Sinitic ruling class in 39 AD.
-After gaining a briefly independence amid the Trung sisters' rebellion, the Lac chiefs and elites were massacred, deported and forced to adopt Han cultures by Chinese general Ma Yuan.
+Reacting against a Chinese attempt to colonialize and civilize, the Trung sisters revolted against the Sinitic ruling class in 39 AD.
+After gaining a brief independence amid the Trung sisters' rebellion, Lac chiefs along with its social elites were massacred, deported, and forced to adopt Han cultures in a reactionary military response led by Chinese general Ma Yuan.

 Later, Chinese historians writing of Ma Yuan's expedition referred to the Lac/Luo as the "Luoyue" or simply as the "Yue."
 Furthermore, there is no information and record about the Lac after 44 AD.
-Some of them fled to the southern hinterland.
+Some of them were hypothesized to have fled to the southern hinterlands.